Jindal Steel

-Jindal Steel Limited (JSL) is an Indian steel company based in New Delhi.
-JSPL is a part of OP Jindal Group.
+Jindal Steel Limited is an Indian steel company based in New Delhi.
+Jindal Steel Limited is a part of OP Jindal Group.

 In terms of tonnage, it is the third-largest private steel producer in India and the only private player in India to produce rails.
 The company manufactures and sells sponge iron, mild steel slabs, rails, mild steel, structural, hot rolled plates, iron ore pellets, and coils.
 Jindal Steel set up the world's first MXCOL plant at Angul, Odisha that uses the locally available and cheap high-ash coal and turns it into synthesis gas for steel making, reducing the dependence on imported coking coal.